ashleve/lightning-hydra-template/README.md

 <summary><b>Use Miniconda for GPU environments</b></summary>

 Use miniconda for your python environments (it's usually unnecessary to install full anaconda environment, miniconda should be enough).
 It makes it easier to install some dependencies, like cudatoolkit for GPU support.
-It also allows you to acccess your environments globally.
+It also allows you to access your environments globally.

 Example installation: